 For instance, Tripwire found in its 2016 Breach Detection Study that 60 percent of energy professionals were unsure how long it would take automated tools to discover configuration changes in their organizations’ endpoints or for vulnerability scanning systems to generate an alert.
 Even so, 70 percent of participants affirmed it should take only minutes for those same solutions to detect an alteration.

-Even worse, a 2012 malware attack cost Saudi Aramco – the world’s biggest oil company – approximately $1 billion, as the company needed to replace 35,000 computers damaged by the attack.
+Even worse than these incidents, a 2012 malware attack cost Saudi Aramco – the world’s biggest oil company – approximately $1 billion, as the company needed to replace 35,000 computers damaged by the attack.
 It also hired at least six firms and dozens of experts to help with the recovery, reported Reuters.

-Tim Erlin, VP of Product Management & Strategy at Tripwire, feel these incidents demonstrate the importance of organizations protecting their industrial environments now rather than later:
+Tim Erlin, VP of Product Management & Strategy at Tripwire, feel these incidents demonstrate the importance of organizations protecting their industrial environments against disruption now rather than later:

 If your business has an industrial control system footprint now is the time to evaluate how you’re securing that environment.
 Industrial companies have accepted the reality that digital threats can have tangible consequences.
 This perception is perhaps heightened by recent attacks that were specifically designed to affect physical operations and have proven capable of doing so.
 It is vital that organizations properly secure their critical infrastructure by investing in robust cybersecurity strategies that involve proper foundations of critical security controls and layers of defense.
 Failure to do so will result in a major breach that will cause catastrophic failure, which is a significant concern among security professionals as a critical disaster could result in significant loss of life.